 Even though your tenant may seem proficient, it is not a good idea to expect them to perform dethatching or aeration on your property’s lawn.
 If they don’t do a decent job or don’t know what they are doing, they could possibly cause extensive damage to your rental home’s yard, irrigation system, even septic or other utility lines.
 The equipment required to perform these maintenance tasks is not something most tenants possess or will have used before, greatly maximizing the chances that something will go wrong and that they could even harm themselves in the process.

 Setting your tenant’s safety at risk is never a great idea, as it could result in you being held liable for their pain and suffering.
-You could do lawn maintenance on your property yourself but, depending on the scope of your rental home’s lawn, you might prefer to turn up and bring about these important lawn maintenance tasks for you.
+You could do lawn maintenance on your property yourself but, depending on the scope of your rental home’s lawn, you might prefer hiring a professional company to turn up and bring about these important lawn maintenance tasks for you.

 In lieu of wasting your time on seasonal maintenance tasks, assess the benefits of working with Real Property Management Southern Connecticut to watch over them for you.
 As a real estate investor, your time is practically money.
 Unleash your time by choosing us to manage your rental property for you.
 Our property maintenance services will be sure that important seasonal tasks are being performed generally on schedule and appropriately, keeping your Hamden rental property in good shape year-round.
 To find out more, contact us online or call us at 203-821-7303 today.